damianvigo/expenses-list/README.md

 # expenses-list
-simple webapp about personal expenses
+webapp about personal expenses with reactjs